Pubrica

 Importance of Experimental Research Design

 To publish essential findings, a quality research design serves as the foundation for the research study.
 Furthermore, effective research design helps establish quality decision-making processes, structures the research to facilitate data analysis, and addresses the primary research question.
 As a result, it is critical to devote undivided attention and time to developing an experimental study plan before beginning the practical trial.
+By developing a research plan, a researcher allows themself time to organize the research, establish appropriate boundaries for the study, and improve the reliability of the findings.
+All of these attempts could also help to prevent inconclusive results.
+If any aspect of the study design is flawed, the quality of the conclusions will decline.

 Types of Experimental Research Designs